An Interpretable Vulnerability Detection Method Based on Graph and Code Slicing

 -

-摘要: 深度学习已被广泛应用于漏洞检测,其主流方法可分为基于代码序列和基于代码图两类:前者易因忽视结构而误报,后者则难以捕获执行顺序。此外,两者普遍缺乏可解释性,难以定位漏洞根源。为此,该文提出一个基于图和代码切片的可解释性漏洞检测方法GSVD。该模型通过门控图卷积网络提取代码多维度图(AST, DDG, CDG)的结构语义,并结合“污点”分析驱动的代码切片与双向长短时记忆网络精准捕获代码序列特征,实现二者优势互补。同时,引入HITS算法思想,设计VDExplainer解释器,直观揭示了模型的决策过程。实验表明,GSVD在Devign数据集上准确率达64.57%,优于多种基线模型,证明了其在有效检测漏洞的同时,能实现代码行级的可解释定位。Abstract:
+摘要: 深度学习已被广泛应用于漏洞检测,其主流方法可分为基于代码序列和基于代码图两类:前者易因忽视结构而误报,后者则难以捕获执行顺序。此外,两者普遍缺乏可解释性,难以定位漏洞根源。为此,该文提出一种基于图和代码切片的可解释性漏洞检测方法GSVD。该模型通过门控图卷积网络提取代码多维度图(AST, DDG, CDG)的结构语义,并结合“污点”分析驱动的代码切片与双向长短时记忆网络,精准捕获代码序列特征,实现二者优势互补。同时,引入HITS算法思想,设计VDExplainer解释器,直观揭示了模型的决策过程。实验表明,GSVD在Devign数据集上准确率达64.57%,优于多种基线模型,证明了其在有效检测漏洞的同时,能实现代码行级的可解释定位。Abstract:

-Objective Deep learning technology has been widely applied to source code vulnerability detection.
-The mainstream methods can be categorized into sequence-based and graph-based approaches.
-Sequence-based models usually convert structured code into a linear sequence, which ignores the syntactic and structural information of the program and often leads to a high false-positive rate.
-Graph-based models can effectively capture structural features, but they fail to model the execution order of the program.
-In addition, their prediction granularity is usually coarse and limited to the function level.
-Both types of methods lack interpretability, which makes it difficult for developers to locate the root causes of vulnerabilities.
-Although large language models (LLM) have made progress in code understanding, they still suffer from high computational overhead, hallucination problems in the security domain, and insufficient understanding of complex program logic.
-To address these issues, this paper proposes an interpretable vulnerability detection method based on graphs and code slicing (GSVD).
-The proposed method integrates structural semantics and sequential features, and provides fine-grained, line-level explanations for model decisions.
-Methods The proposed method consists of four main components: code graph feature extraction, code sequence feature extraction, feature fusion, and an interpreter module ( Fig. 1 ).
-First, the source code is normalized, and the Joern static analysis tool is used to convert it into multiple code graphs, including the Abstract Syntax Tree (AST), Data Dependency Graph (DDG), and Control Dependency Graph (CDG).
-These graphs comprehensively represent the syntactic structure, data flow, and control flow of the program.
-Then, node features are initialized by combining CodeBERT embeddings with one-hot encodings of node types.
-With the adjacency matrix of each graph, a Gated Graph Convolutional Network (GGCN) equipped with a self-attention pooling layer is applied to extract deep structural semantic features.
-At the same time, a code slicing algorithm based on taint analysis (Algorithm 1) is designed.
-In this algorithm, taint sources are identified, and taints are propagated according to data and control dependencies, thereby generating concise code slices that are highly related to potential vulnerabilities.
-These slices remove irrelevant code noise and are processed by a Bidirectional Long Short-Term Memory (BiLSTM) network to capture long-range sequential dependencies.
-After obtaining both graph and sequence features, a gating mechanism is introduced for feature fusion.
-The two feature vectors are fed into a Gated Recurrent Unit (GRU), which automatically learns the dependency relationships between structural and sequential information through its dynamic state updates.
-Finally, to address vulnerability detection and localization, a VDExplainer is designed, considering the characteristics of the vulnerability detection task.
-Inspired by the HITS algorithm, it iteratively computes the “authority” and “hub” values of nodes to evaluate their importance under the constraint of an edge mask, thus achieving node-level interpretability for vulnerability explanation.Results and Discussions To evaluate the effectiveness of GSVD, a series of comparative experiments( Table 2 ) are conducted on the Devign (FFmpeg + Qemu) dataset.
-GSVD is compared with several baseline models.
-The experimental results show that GSVD achieves the highest accuracy and F1-score of 64.57% and 61.89%, respectively.
-The recall rate also increases to 62.63%, indicating that the proposed method effectively performs the vulnerability detection task and reduces the number of missed vulnerability reports.
-To verify the effectiveness of the GRU-based fusion mechanism, three feature fusion strategies—feature concatenation, weighted sum, and attention mechanism—are compared (Table 3 ).
-GSVD achieves the best overall performance, with accuracy, recall, and F1-score reaching 64.57%, 62.63%, and 61.89%, respectively.
-Its precision reaches 61.17%, which is slightly lower than the 63.33% obtained by the weighted sum method.
-Ablation experiments (Tables 4 -5 ) further confirm the importance of the proposed slicing algorithm.
-The taint propagation-based slicing method reduces the average number of code lines from 51.98 to 17.30 (a 66.72% reduction) and lowers the data redundancy rate to 6.42%, compared with 19.58% for VulDeePecker and 22.10% for SySeVR.
-This noise suppression effect leads to a 1.53% improvement in the F1-score, demonstrating its ability to focus on key code segments.
-Finally, interpretability experiments (Table 6 ) on the Big-Vul dataset further validate the effectiveness of the VDExplainer.
-The proposed method outperforms the standard GNNExplainer at all evaluation thresholds.
-When 50% of the nodes are selected, the localization accuracy improves by 7.65%, showing its advantage in node-level vulnerability localization.
-In summary, GSVD not only achieves superior detection performance but also significantly improves the interpretability of model decisions, providing practical support for vulnerability localization and remediation.Conclusions The GSVD model effectively addresses the limitations of single-modal approaches by deeply integrating graph structures with taint analysis-based code slices.
-It achieves notable improvements in vulnerability detection accuracy and interpretability.
-In addition, the VDExplainer provides node-level and line-level vulnerability localization, enhancing the practical value of the model.
-Experimental results confirm the superiority of the proposed method in both detection performance and interpretability. -
+Objective Deep learning technology is widely applied to source code vulnerability detection.
+Existing approaches are mainly sequence-based or graph-based.
+Sequence-based models convert structured code into linear sequences, which causes loss of syntactic and structural information and often results in a high false-positive rate.
+Graph-based models capture structural features but cannot represent execution order, and their detection granularity is usually limited to the function level.
+Both types of methods lack interpretability, which limits the ability of developers to locate vulnerability sources.
+Large Language Models (LLM) show progress in code understanding, yet they still present high computational cost, hallucination risk in security analysis, and insufficient modeling of complex program logic.
+To address these issues, an interpretable vulnerability detection method based on graphs and code slicing (GSVD)is proposed.
+The method integrates structural semantics and sequential information and provides fine-grained, line-level explanations for prediction results.
+Methods The proposed method contains four modules: code graph feature extraction, code sequence feature extraction, feature fusion, and an interpreter module ( Fig. 1 ).
+First, the source code is normalized, and the Joern static analysis tool is used to generate multiple code graphs, including the Abstract Syntax Tree (AST), Data Dependency Graph (DDG), and Control Dependency Graph (CDG).
+These graphs represent program structure, data flow, and control flow.
+Node features are initialized using CodeBERT embeddings combined with one-hot encodings of node types.
+With the adjacency matrix of each graph, a Gated Graph Convolutional Network (GGCN) with a self-attention pooling layer is applied to extract deep structural semantic features.
+A code slicing algorithm based on taint analysis (Algorithm 1) is then designed.
+In this algorithm, taint sources are identified, and taints are propagated according to data and control dependencies to generate concise slices related to potential vulnerabilities.
+These slices remove unrelated code and are processed using a Bidirectional Long Short-Term Memory (BiLSTM) network to capture long-range sequential dependencies.
+After extracting graph and sequence features, a gating mechanism is introduced for feature fusion.
+The fused feature vectors are passed through a Gated Recurrent Unit (GRU), which learns dependencies between structural and sequential representations through its dynamic state updates.
+To support both vulnerability detection and localization, a VDExplainer is designed.
+Inspired by the HITS algorithm, it iteratively computes node “authority” and “hub” scores under an edge-mask constraint to estimate node importance and provide node-level interpretability for vulnerability explanation.Results and Discussions The effectiveness of the GSVD model is evaluated through comparative experiments on the Devign dataset (FFmpeg + Qemu), as shown in ( Table 2 ).
+GSVD is benchmarked against several baseline models and achieves the highest accuracy and F1-score, reaching 64.57% and 61.89%, respectively.
+The recall improves to 62.63%, indicating that the method enhances vulnerability detection and reduces missed reports.
+To assess the effectiveness of the GRU-based fusion module, three fusion strategies were compared: feature concatenation, weighted sum, and attention mechanism (Table 3 ).
+GSVD delivers the best overall performance.
+Although its precision (61.17%) is slightly lower than the weighted sum method (63.33%), its combined accuracy, recall, and F1-score show more consistent performance.
+Ablation studies (Tables 4–5) further highlight the contribution of the slicing algorithm.
+The taint propagation–based slicing method reduces the average number of code lines from 51.98 to 17.30, a 66.72% reduction, and lowers the data redundancy rate to 6.42%.
+In contrast, VulDeePecker and SySeVR report 19.58% and 22.10%, respectively.
+This reduction in noise leads to a 1.53% gain in F1-score, confirming that the slicing module enhances focus on critical code segments.
+The interpretability of GSVD is validated on the Big-Vul dataset using the VDExplainer module (Table 6 ).
+Compared with the standard GNNExplainer, the proposed method achieves higher localization accuracy at all evaluation thresholds.
+When 50% of the nodes are selected, localization accuracy improves by 7.65%, highlighting the advantage of VDExplainer in node-level vulnerability explanation.
+In summary, GSVD demonstrates strong performance in detection accuracy and interpretability, offering practical support for both vulnerability identification and localization.Conclusions The GSVD model addresses the limitations of single-modal methods by integrating graph structures with taint-based code slices.
+It improves both detection accuracy and interpretability.
+The VDExplainer enables node-level and line-level localization, enhancing the practical applicability of the model.
+Experimental findings support the advantages of the proposed method in detection performance and interpretability. -

 Key words: